KarlSoftware/AMSApiClient/README.md

 See AMSApiClientINTTest.java in the com.youcruit.ams.api.client package for more examples of how to use the client.

 ### Notes on usage
-The API endpoint sometimes returns a response code of 500 or 404 (the latter even though it is returned in the MATCHING searches).
+The API end point sometimes returns a response code of 500 or 404 (the latter even though it is returned in the MATCHING searches).
 So be warned and handle thrown IOExceptions and AMSAPIExceptions accordingly.

 Building